By Chrissy Boothroyd

 The oral cavity is a part of the human body and should not be overlooked when evaluating one’s overall health.
 We have long known that periodontal disease leads to tooth loss, but this may have long term implications in maintaining good oral health for overall well-being.
 The good news is that periodontal disease is both preventable and manageable.
 So, the next time you think about cancelling your dental appointment or are too tired to floss, think about how you could be affecting your body.

 It should also be noted that the occurrence of oral cancer is on the rise!
 Over 49,000 people in the United States are affected by oral cancer every year and one in every four of these people had no risk factors when diagnosed.
 These statistics are alarming but can be improved simply by prevention and early detection.
 Through lifestyle changes and annual screenings, you have the power to decrease your chances of getting oral cancer.
 Vizilite Plus® is a simple, painless procedure that involves a rinse and the use of a light wand.
 It helps detect tissue abnormalities that may go undetected during a standard visual exam.
 We are committed to providing the best care possible for our patients and are focused on prevention and early detection of all oral diseases.
 Please inquire about Vizilite Plus® oral cancer screening exam at your next check-up.
 Please call (609) 884-5335, follow along on Facebook, or email Dr. Ee at email@example.com with any questions.

 Cape May Dental Associates is located at 411 Park Blvd. in Cape May.
-We welcome new patients and are always happy to answer any questions about your dental health.
-Call (609) 884-5335, follow us on Facebook, or email us at firstname.lastname@example.org to schedule a consult with Dr. Ee.
+Please call our office at (609) 884-5335 to schedule an appointment with Dr. Ee.